dynac-source/DYNAC-download/readme.txt

 directory.

-Please feel free to send any suggestions, corrections, comments, modifications or new routines to Eugene Tanke (dynacatgithub@gmail.com).
+Please feel free to send any suggestions, corrections, comments, modifications or new routines to Eugene Tanke (dynacatgithub at gmail.com).